eclipse-edc/Connector/docs/developer/architecture/ids-dataspace-protocol/README.md

 1. To be compliant with the IDS Next Protocol Specifications listed above.
 This will involve passing all mandatory tests of the to-be-released IDS Test Compatibility Kit (IDS-TCK).
 2. Based on specification compliance, the EDC aims to be interoperable with other IDS implementations that are also IDS Next specification compliant.
 3. The EDC __will not__ support any IDS versions prior to the IDS Next Specifications.
-4. Following the approach taken with IDS Next, The core EDC project __will not__ implement specific usage policies.
+4. Following the approach taken with IDS Next, the core EDC project __will not__ implement specific usage policies.
 It is expected that usage policy implementations will be provided by other projects and dataspaces.

 # Impact and Approach